Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Yale University

-Yale prohibits unauthorized drone operations on all university property.
-All proposed flights require advance approval from Yale Police Department and Office of Environmental Health & Safety.
+Yale prohibits all unauthorized drone operations on university property.
+All flights require prior approval from Yale Police Department and the Office of Environmental Health & Safety.

 Restrictions: Strict prohibition on unauthorized flights.
-No flights over Yale Bowl, residential colleges, campus buildings, or during athletic events without prior written authorization.
+No flights over Yale Bowl, residential colleges, or campus buildings without explicit authorization.

-UConn requires all drone operations on campus to be pre-authorized through the Office of Environmental Health & Safety and campus police before takeoff.
+UConn requires all drone operations on campus to be authorized by the Office of Environmental Health & Safety and campus police before any flight.

-Restrictions: Authorization required.
-No flights over Pratt & Whitney Stadium during athletic events, or other designated restricted areas during special events.
+Restrictions: Authorization required for all flights.
+No flights over Pratt & Whitney Stadium during athletic events without special approval.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.